LucasJK/Character-Sheet/README.md

     - auto sum
     - reset button

+- json(/js???) character saving
+- json(/js???)
+SRD database

 Potential Feature List:

+- calculates damage dice

 - have option for homebrew class (custom name etc.)

-- detect class and add rage to status list

 - keeps track of resistances
-- keeps track of status effects
+- keeps track of status effects --done
 - keeps track of temporary hit points
-- keeps track of concentration spells
+- keeps track of concentration spells --done
 - keeps track of spell slots

-- use potion button DONE
+- use potion button --done

+- in inventory: all purpose counter with field to fill out name of counter for each instance

 - at a glance reference material "what does Darkness do?" etc.

-- calculates damage dice

-- automatically updates modifiers
+- automatically updates modifiers --done

 - different themes